2326wz/About/README.md

 My name is Oleg, I'm located in Moscow/RU.
 Deal with Deep Learning, Computer Vision and Machine learning.
 Started carrier as Telecommunications engineer, worked a lot with statistics of cellular networks, then came to data analysis and development area.

 ### What I do
-Addicted to ml4sg ideas, collaborate at Lacmus DL project https://lacmus-foundation.github.io
+Addicted to ml4sg ideas, collaborate at Lacmus DL project https://lacmus-foundation.github.io <br>
 Achievements: created an image improvement tool https://github.com/lacmus-foundation/sharp-in

 ### Where I am heading